Location

 About Program

 Atlantis is the #1, largest, and most reputable pre-health study abroad organization for US undergraduates.
-With shadowing experiences in Italy, Spain, Portugal, Croatia and more, our programs are perfect for students that are ready to see the world and can be combined into multi-country experiences.
+With shadowing experiences in Italy, Spain, Portugal, Croatia and more, our programs can be combined into multi-country experiences—perfect for students that are ready to see the world!
 What better way to gain clinical hours than jet-setting around Europe!
 Students will shadow in top European hospitals with well-esteemed physicians and have the opportunity to explore the rich culture of the host cities.

 As a pre-health student, we know how hard it can be to travel and balance a rigorous course load.
 However, professional schools are looking for students that can critically think about the world we live in and how to improve patient experience.
 With alumni in 40 of the top 50 MD programs, Atlantis prepares students for a future career in healthcare.